 How does VPN security work?

-Whether you’re thinking about using a VPN service or you already do, you’re probably wondering just how it all works.
+Whether you’re thinking about using a VPN service or you already do, you’re probably wondering just how it all works to keep you secure.
 It can seem a complicated business, described in unfamiliar terms like “tunneling” and “encapsulation.”
-You know it protects you from hackers and spies.
+You know it protects you by providing security from hackers and spies.
 But how, exactly?

 It’s a bit like your home or business network, which you use to share files between devices across your router.
 Nobody outside the network can see that data if your network is properly secured.
 That’s why a VPN gives you security.

 The key difference is in the “virtual” part of VPN.
 Your home or business network is secure because it’s physically separate from the internet.
 (You could unplug the internet connection and still share local files on it, if you wanted to.)
-A VPN, on the other hand, is accessed through the internet.
-Your data and identity, therefore, have to be secured in other ways.
+A VPN, on the other hand, is accessed through the internet and works to keep your online data and online identity secure.

-Tunneling is a process by which data is sent privately over the internet, via a VPN.
+A VPN sends data privately over the internet through a secure process called tunneling.
 To understand tunneling, we have to remember that all data transmitted over the internet is split into small pieces called “packets.”
 Every packet also carries additional information, including the protocol (such as HTTP, Telnet, Bittorrent and so on) it’s being used for and the sender’s IP address.

 On a VPN’s tunneled connection, every data packet is placed inside another data packet before it is sent over the internet.
 The process is called encapsulation.